guillaumegaluz/oyster-swap/src/components/tutorial/markdown/intro.md

 5. **Swaps**
 5. **Recap**

-But before we dive in the code let's take a few minutes to talk about exchanges...
+Before we dive in the code let's take a few minutes to talk about exchanges...